ksahin/alembic/_posts/2019-01-03-7-numbers-e-commerce-price-monitoring.md

 #### It can take up to 120 hours a month to efficiently monitor 300 product.

-[Price monitoring](https://www.pricingbot.co) takes time, we calculated that checking prices can take up to 40 hours for small size e-commerce with 100 skus and two competitors for each of their products.
+[Price monitoring](https://www.pricingbot.co) takes time, we calculated that checking prices can take up to 40 hours for small size e-commerce with 100 SKUs and two competitors for each of their products.
 This is why we developed our solution that allows you to automatically track all your competitor’s products prices while only spending 2 minutes setting up your account.

 #### 20% of people leave checkout because they found the product cheaper elsewhere.